Processing, please wait...

 Systematic manipulation of experimenters' non-verbal behaviors for the investigation of pain reports and placebo effects

-DocumentThe effect of singular nonverbal behaviours of experimenters on pain reports2024
+DocumentThe Effect of singular nonverbal behaviours of experimenters on pain reports2024

 Reference code: PT/FB/BL-2020-036.04